Savoring the Danger: Romans Loved Toxic 'Sugar of Lead' Wine

 - Eating Like a Roman: Healthy Greens, Gritty Bread and Fish Paste – The Evolution of Ancient Roman Cuisine

 - Exotic Goods and Foreign Luxuries: The Ancient Roman Marketplace

 The Romans then found a way to turn lead(II) acetate into a crystal form.
 This meant that the toxic substance could be produced in the way table salt or sugar is produced today.
 As a consequence of this innovation, the consumption of lead(II) acetate became even more widespread, as it began to be used in cooking as well.
-For example, in the recipe book of Apicius, it has been calculated that almost a fifth of his recipes for sauces made you of sugar of lead, though in its syrup form.
+For example, in the recipe book of Apicius, it has been calculated that almost a fifth of his recipes for sauces were made with sugar of lead in its syrup form.